VamnKuma/MrPlagueRacesVK/README.md

-# VamnKumaRaces
+# MrPlagueRacesVK
-VamnKuma's Races, a mod for Terraria using tModLoader
+MrPlagueRacesVK, a mod for Terraria using tModLoader